-- Snore button: If your partner is snoring, press this button and raise his head a tiny bit to silence the din without waking him up.
+- Snore button: If your partner is snoring, press the snore button on their remote and raise their head a tiny bit to silence the din without waking them up.

 - Massage: Most adjustable bases offer massage, which in this case is really more like a gentle vibration of your upper body, your lower body, or both, generally at your choice of three speeds.

 - One-touch return-to-flat: Press one button and your bed goes totally flat and shuts off the massage.